Dr Sarah Jarvis, MBE

 Frequently Asked Questions

-A pre-existing is any medical condition for which medical advice, diagnosis, care, or treatment was recommended or received before applying for a travel insurance policy.
-For some conditions, we'll need to know if they have ever been present, whilst for others if they occurred within a certain period.
+“Pre-existing” refers to any medical condition for which medical advice, diagnosis, care, or treatment was recommended or received before applying for a travel insurance policy.
+For some conditions, we'll need to know if they have ever been present, whilst, for others, we need to know if they occurred within a certain period

 Medical expenses abroad and repatriation can be very expensive.
 Having travel insurance that includes cover for existing medical conditions is the best way to ensure you are protected from financial loss in the event of having to cancel the holiday or receive emergency medical treatment abroad.

-It is simple and quick to do!
-After you've told us about your trip details and answered some medical history questions you can add your pre-existing conditions, one by one, for each traveller.
-You'll only need to enter your details once, it's all online and there's no need to call, or provide details of your conditions in writing.
+It’s easy to tell us about your medical conditions!
+After you've provided your trip details and answered some medical history questions, you can add your pre-existing conditions, one by one, for each traveller on your policy.
+You'll only need to enter your details once; it's all online, and there's no need to call or provide details of your conditions in writing.

 Share and share alike Share the love with friends.